cosm0x/fastpay-minipay/README.md

 ## FastPay Overview

-FastPay is Dapp that enable users and small businesses sell easily on Minipay!
+FastPay is a Dapp that enables users and small businesses to sell easily on Minipay!

 ## Problem